dmshvetsov/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 # Fungible Asset

-Fungible assets (FA) are an essential part of the Aptos ecosystem, as they enable the creation and transfer of fungible units, which can represent different assets, such as currency, shares, material in games, or many other types of assets.
-Furthermore, fungible assets can be used to build decentralized applications that require a token economy, such as decentralized exchanges or gaming platforms.
+Fungible assets (FAs) are an essential part of the Aptos ecosystem, as they enable the creation and transfer of fungible units, which can represent different assets, such as currency, shares, material in games, or many other types of assets.
+Furthermore, FAs can be used to build decentralized applications that require a token economy, such as decentralized exchanges or gaming platforms.

-The [fungible asset module](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/fungible_asset.move) provides a standard, type-safe framework for defining fungible assets within the Aptos Move ecosystem.
+The [fungible asset module](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/fungible_asset.move) provides a standard, type-safe framework for defining FAs within the Aptos Move ecosystem.

-In this standard, fungible assets are stored in `Object<FungibleStore>` that has a specific amount of units.
-Fungible assets are units that are interchangeable with others of the same metadata.
 The standard is built upon object model so all the resources defined here are included in object resource group and stored inside objects.
-The fungible assets within an object can be divided into smaller units creating new stores without creating new units.
-Similarly they can be combined to aggregate units into fewer objects.
+There are two types of objects related to FA.

+- `Object<Metadata>`: include information about the FA such as name, symbol and decimals.
+- `Object<FungibleStore>`: store a specific amount of FA units.
+FAs are units that are interchangeable with others of the same metadata.
+They can be stored in objects that contain a FungibleStore resource.
+These store objects can be freely created and FAs can be moved, split, combined between them easily.

 The standard also supports minting new units and burning existing units with appropriate controls.

-The relationship between the structures laid out in this standard is shown in this diagram.
+The different objects involved - `Object<Metadata>` and `Object<FungibleStore>` objects, and their relationships to accounts are shown in the diagram below:
 <div style={{textAlign: "center"}}>
 <ThemedImage
 alt="fungible asset architecture"